Published by : Rishikul YogshalaPublished on: July 15, 2024

-The Incredible Health Benefits of Hasta Uttanasana (Raised Arms Pose)
+The Incredible Health Benefits of Hasta Uttanasana (Raised Arm Backbend Pose)

 The Hasta Uttanasana (Raised Arms Pose) is a fundamental posture within the Sun Salutation series.
 Practitioners use this pose to warm up the body, strengthen the spine, and open the chest for deeper breaths.
 It also helps improve balance and flexibility, while relieving tension in the upper body.
 By aligning the body properly, this pose encourages proper posture, enhances lung capacity, and prepares the mind for meditation and focused practice.